 Or hire an electric bike and go just that bit further.

-With the gulls and sheep for company, the sandy paths take you through the dunes.
+With the gulls and sheep for company, the sandy paths lead you through the dunes.
 On a fine day the sea sparkles below you as a gentle breeze keeps the grasses rustling and ferries criss-cross the Channel.
 You feel on top of the world.

 There’s plenty to do in Wimereux, from sand yachting to horseback riding, from sailing to golf.